-Currently, USACE is exploring the possibility of developing a future partnership with Cannon Air Force Base (CAFB) for the management of several recreational facilities at Conchas Lake.
-These facilities include the Historic Conchas Lodge and Adobe Belle Cabins, the Conchas Lake Golf Course (currently under separate lease), and the Conchas Lake Marina (managed by New Mexico State Parks).
+Currently, USACE is exploring the possibility of developing a partnership with Cannon Air Force Base (CAFB) for the management of several recreational facilities at Conchas Lake.
+These facilities include the Historic Conchas Lodge and Adobe Belle Cabins and the Conchas Lake Golf Course (currently under separate lease).